shengsterr/CM3070-Computer-Science-Final-Project-/README.md

-# Write README.md and .env.example for the user to download
-readme = """# AI Children’s Story Generator 📚✨
+"""# AI Children’s Story Generator 📚✨

 Turn a one-sentence idea into a printable, illustrated, narrated **children’s picture book**—in minutes.